BLACK THOR & BLACK LABEL CHROMITE DEPOSITS

 The Black Thor chromite deposit was discovered in 2008 by Freewest Resources while testing a 3 km gravity anomaly.
-Further drilling in 2009 revealed another parallel chromite horizon 150 m to the northwest now known as Black Label..
+Further drilling in 2009 revealed another parallel chromite horizon 150 m to the northwest now known as Black Label.
 It is the largest chromite deposit in the ROF and was the subject of a feasibility study by Cliffs Natural Resources, whose goal was to develop a large scale chromite mine, integrated transportation system and ferrochrome processing facility in Sudbury ON.
 Cliffs sold the Black Thor project, along with the rest of its assets in the ROF, to Noront in 2015.
-Development plans for the Black Thor deposit will be determined after commissioning of the Blackbird chromite mine and construction of a supporting ferrochrome processing facility in northern Ontario.
+Development plans for the Black Thor deposit will be determined after commissioning of the Blackbird chromite mine and construction of a supporting ferrochrome production facility in Sault Ste.
+Marie.

 Deposit Geology & Mineralization

 Regionally the Black Thor & Black Label deposits are associated with an ultramafic sill complex situated at the contact between a large tonalite body to the northwest, and an overlying volcanic sequence to the southeast (figure 1).
 At over 16km in strike length and up to 1.5km in thickness, this sill complex is believed to consist of at least two individual sills known as the Double Eagle Intrusive Complex and the Black Thor Intrusive Complex.
 Both contain an ultramafic keel and/or feeder dyke with attendant Ni-Cu-PGE mineralization, overlain by a crudely layered ultramafic sill with thick accumulations of chromitite.

 The Black Thor Intrusive Complex is an overturned layered ultramafic sill-like body (figure 2) which hosts the Black Thor, Black Label and Big Daddy chromite deposits as well as the Blue Jay (AT12) and Contact Zone Ni-Cu-PGE occurrences.
 Coarse layering in the host ultramafic sill progresses from basal peridotite units upward into chromite mineralized dunite and peridotite into pyroxenite and finally a capping gabbroic unit.
 Ultramafic protoliths have all undergone varying degrees of serpentinization and talc-chlorite alteration.
 The chromite deposits in the Ring of Fire are globally quite rare and geologically similar to the Kemi chromite mine in northern Finland, currently operated by Outokumpu.